A warning circulating via email and Facebook warns of the dangers of eating farm-raised tilapia from China.

 It is enough to make you throw up.
 Some foreign workers have to wear masks as they work in these places, because the food is so rotten and filthy, it makes them want to throw up.
 Many of their Fish on Fish Farms are fed Raw sewage daily.
 He said he has seen so much filth throughout their food growing and processing that he would “never” eat any of it.
 They raise this filth, put some food coloring and some flavorings on it, then they ship it to the USA for YOU to consume and feed to YOUR families.
 They have no Food & Safety Inspectors.
 They ship it to you to buy and poison your families and friends.

-Consumption of tilapia has risen sharply in recent years due to their size, taste, and high protein content.
-They are also economical to farm due to their inexpensive corn-based diet and quick growth rate.
+Consumption of tilapia has risen sharply in recent years due to its size, taste, and high protein content.
+It is also economical to farm due to its inexpensive corn-based diet and quick growth rate.
 It is now considered the fourth-most eaten seafood on the United States.

 The Rise of Farm-Raised Tilapia from China